-No matter your age, the amount of life insurance you buy generally depends on the amount of money needed to pay off your debts and to help support your dependents in your absence.
-An insurance agent can calculate your life insurance needs, and it’s a good idea to ask questions such as how he or she arrives at the figure, what the number is based upon, and what specific assets and obligations were used to make the calculation.
-It is important that you look at your overall financial status and future needs for your family when you consider buying insurance.
+No matter your age, the life insurance you buy generally depends on the money needed to cover final expenses, pay off your debts, and help support your dependents in your absence.
+Meeting with a financial professional can help you calculate your life insurance needs and answer questions about what this coverage amount is based upon and the specific assets and obligations used to calculate.
+It is crucial that you look at your overall financial status and future needs for your family when you consider buying insurance.

-Term life insurance is a policy that lasts for a set number of years (the term) as long as the premium is paid.
-Once the term expires you are no longer covered under the policy.
-To continue coverage you generally have two options: to shop for a new policy or convert your policy into permanent life insurance.
-Term life insurance includes a death benefit in the form of a lump sum of cash that's paid out to a beneficiary by the life insurance company when you die.
-This lump sum can be used for a variety of things, from burial expenses to mortgage and debt payments, to living expenses for your family, or whatever the beneficiary chooses.
+Term life insurance is a policy that has a level premium for a set number of years (the term) and will remain active as long as the premium is paid.
+Once the term expires, your premium will increase annually.
+To continue the coverage, you generally have the option to pay the higher premium, shop for a new policy or convert your policy into permanent life insurance.
+As long as your policy is active, your beneficiary will receive the death benefit as a lump sum following your death.
+This lump sum can be used for various needs, from burial expenses to mortgage and debt payments and general living expenses for your family.
 The death benefit is typically tax-free.
-Term life insurance generally offers you:
+Term life insurance generally offers you the following:

 Permanent life insurance is the general term for life insurance policies that do not expire.
-Unlike term life insurance, which provides death benefit protection for a specific period of years, permanent life insurance can last the lifetime of the insured, as long as premiums are paid, subject to the terms of the policy.
+Unlike term life insurance, which provides death benefit protection for a specific period of years, permanent life insurance can last the insured's lifetime as long as premiums are paid, subject to the terms of the policy.
 These policies may also offer the potential to build cash value.
-The cash value for permanent life insurance policies grows generally tax-deferred, which means you don’t pay taxes on any earnings as long as the policy remains active1.
-Policyholders can access cash value for a variety of reasons, such as building a nest egg for retirement, boosting the death benefit, or to help supplement retirement income through a policy loan.2
+The cash value for permanent life insurance policies typically grows tax-deferred, which means you don’t pay taxes on any earnings as long as the policy remains active.1 Policyholders may access cash value 2 for a variety of reasons, including:

 With these basic forms of life insurance, how can those policies apply to you in your 20s, 30s, 40s, 50s, 60s, and beyond?